priyamsekra10/face_masking/README.md

-# Image Manipulation with Error Handling
+Dee# Image Manipulation with Error Handling

 This project focuses on image manipulation, offering a comprehensive set of tasks that include importing images, resizing them, creating masks, and applying those masks, all while ensuring robust error handling.